haug1/chess-bot/backend/README.md

 - offline mode

 The program currently requires an internet connection starting up because it checks for the latest version of Stockfish.
 There should be a fallback in case there is no internet connection and a Stockfish binary file is already available.

+- better self-updating of Stockfish

+The program currently self-updates the Stockfish engine version at launch.
+This may break the application if there are any compatibility changes.
+It seems unlikely to happen looking back at previous versions, but it would be nice to have some handling that automatically makes it fall back to a working version if it breaks completely.